itsthejuice/ai-selfbot/README.md

 ### Bot not responding to commands
 - Make sure you're sending from YOUR account (selfbot only responds to your messages)
 - Check that the message starts exactly with `/ai ` (with a space)

+### "404 Not Found (error code: 10008): Unknown Message"
+This error means Discord rejected the bot's message.
+Solutions:
+- **Enable stealth mode** (enabled by default) - uses reactions instead of messages
+- The bot may be detected in certain servers with strict anti-bot measures
+- Try using the bot in DMs or your own servers first
+- Make sure you have permission to send messages in that channel

+### Works in some servers but not others
+This is normal!
+Different servers have different security settings:
+- **Stealth mode** (enabled by default) helps with most servers
+- Some servers have strict anti-automation measures
+- Servers with verification requirements may block selfbot behavior
+- Consider using the bot primarily in trusted servers or DMs

+### Slow mode delays my responses
+This is expected behavior:
+- The bot automatically detects and respects slow mode
+- It will wait the required time and retry sending
+- You'll see a ⏱️ reaction when waiting for rate limits
+- This prevents errors and ensures your response gets through
+- The bot will retry up to 3 times if needed

+### "Missing permissions to react in this channel"
+This is fine!
+The bot will work without reactions:
+- Reactions are **completely optional**
+- If the bot can't react, it still sends the file response
+- Some channels restrict who can add reactions
+- The bot gracefully handles this and continues working
+- You just won't see status indicators (🤔, ✅, etc.)

 ## 🔧 Advanced Usage